rhythmcache/WinZipUnixPerm/README.md

 # WinZipUnixPerm (Experimental)

  A  simple tool to apply Linux-style attributes and permissions to the contents of a ZIP file directly from a Windows environment.
+The zip file, when extracted on Linux using `unzip` will have specified permissions set by default.
 ⚠️ **This is an experimental build**.
 Functionality is not guaranteed, and unexpected behavior may occur.

 ## Usage